Man Donates Kidney to Teen With Special NeedsMay 09, 2016

 Transplant surgeons.
-Doctors who specialize in transplants and who will be doing the surgery.
+Healthcare providers who specialize in transplants and who will be doing the surgery.

 Nephrologist.
-A doctor who specializes in disorders of the kidneys.
+A healthcare provider who specializes in disorders of the kidneys.
 Nephrologists will help manage your condition before and after the surgery.

 Transplant nurse coordinator.
 A nurse who organizes all aspects of care provided to you before and after the transplant.
 The nurse coordinator will provide education, and coordinates the diagnostic testing and follow-up care.